UseReguard/Reguard/README.md

 Reguard produces deterministic **technical-control evaluations**.

+Reguard verifies compliance-relevant properties of the **agent execution system**, not intrinsic properties of the foundation model.

 A `PASS` does not mean that a system is legally compliant with the EU AI Act.

 Reguard does not determine:

-- whether the AI Act applies;
+- whether the EU AI Act applies;
 - whether a system is high-risk;
 - organizational compliance;
 - conformity assessment;
 - governance obligations;
 - documentation obligations;
+- intrinsic foundation-model compliance;
 - overall legal compliance.

+Current v0.1 support is also intentionally narrower than the architecture:

+- Reguard Core is implemented in Python;
+- supported targets are currently Python-based AI-agent systems with supported integrations or compatible execution recipes;
+- universal language/backend support is not currently claimed.

 ---